EnlighterJS/Plugin.WordPress/README.md

 ## Frequently Asked Questions ##

+### I am using shortcodes and random p/br tags are added to my code ###
+This problem is caused by WordPress' `wpAutoP` filter - to fix this issue, go to "Enlighter Settings -> Advanced -> WpAutoP Filter Priority" and change this value to "Priority 12 (after shortcode).
+For cross-plugin-compatibility this feature is disabled by default.

 ### I can't see any style options within the Visual-Editor-Toolbar ###
 You have to enable the full toolbar by clicking on the **Show/Hide Kitchen Sink** button (last icon on the toolbar)

+### When using the ThemeCustomizer the Code appears in plain-text ###
+The cache-directory `wp-content/plugins/enlighter/cache` have to be writeable, the generated stylesheet will be stored there.
+Set the directory permission (chmod) to `0644` or `0777`

 ### Inline Styles are missing within the Visual Editor ###
 This feature requires WordPress 3.9 (new TinyMCE Version) - but you can still use shortcodes for inline highlighting!